-Veggie-loaded with lots of guacamole, black beans, corn, and peppers, these vegetarian tacos are full-on yummy.
+Veggie-loaded and flavor-loaded with lots of guacamole, black beans, corn, and peppers, these vegetarian tacos are full-on yummy.
 They’re vegan and dairy-free, too!

 Tacos, I think, more than any other savory food, make people happy.
 Set up a taco bar with lots of fixin’s, and you’ll have one giddy group of peeps.
-(Ever had a taco party in the summer?
-Lots of smoky-grilled toppings and free-flowing cocktails/mocktails/beer makes for one feel-good time.)
+Ever had a taco party in the summer?
+Lots of smoky-grilled toppings and veggies and salsas, plus free-flowing cocktails/mocktails/beer, makes for one feel-good time!

 Trying to cut back on meat these days, maybe a vegetarian Taco Tuesday?
 Yaas!
-Those little flour shells hold all kinds of vegetarian goodness with flair equal to meaty counterparts.
+Those little flour shells hold all kinds of vegetable goodness with flair that’s equal to their meaty counterparts.
 Grilled portobello mushroom and onion tacos.
 Yes!
 Roasted three-pepper tacos with cotija.
 Woot!
 White fish tacos with this taco sauce.
-Oh, hell to the yes.
+Oh, hellz to the yes.

 And anything that includes guacamole.
 I made guac-loaded vegetarian tacos this weekend, and they were everything I ever wanted.
 I had no choice but to share the delicious loaded guacamole word with all you lovely peeps.

 You know what I really love about guacamole?
 It’s so rich and creamy that you can skip the cheese.

 I know, cheese, why on earth would you skip cheese?

 It’s summer, and with gorgeous vegetables everywhere — practically rolling right out into the street (seriously, there was a watermelon in the road on the way to the post office Saturday morning) — we think about healthier options now more than any other season.
 Cheese is many things, but I wouldn’t include “healthy” among them.